 - When transporting and hanging doors it is common to have little nicks in your paint.
 Don’t worry grab your brush and lightly fill in any of those little areas as necessary!

-Step 15: Enjoy Your New kitchen
+Step 15: Enjoy Your New Kitchen Cabinets

 As stated before, when you paint kitchen cabinets, they need a full 30 days to be fully functioning.
 Don’t clean, drill holes for new hardware, or wipe cabinets until your 30 days is up.
 If something gets on your cabinets, leave it there.
 Once your 30 days are up we recommend cleaning your cabinets with a damp magic eraser or soft cloth and water only.